awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 Managed policy name: `AWSBudgetsActionsWithAWSResourceControlAccess`

-This managed policy is focused on the user, ensuring that you have the proper permissions to grant permission to AWS Budgets to execute the defined actions\.
+This managed policy is focused on the user, ensuring that you have the proper permissions to grant permission to AWS Budgets to run the defined actions\.
 This policy provides full access to AWS Budgets, including budgets actions, to retrieve the status of your policies and run AWS resources using the AWS Management Console\.

 ```
 {